 As cases decline and vaccine administration increases, there is hope for—but no promise of—a relatively normal 2021-2022 school year.
 Still, many campuses remain closed, and many students are stuck in a rut of enduring anxiety about their future.

 In this liminal phase before victory over COVID-19 is declared, peer-to-peer interactions are essential.
-Student decision-making is influenced in a powerful way by online conversations with peers.
+Student decision-making is influenced in a powerful way by chatting online with peers.

 You’ll want to account for this inclination.
 When the solution you provide isn’t what students are looking for, they’ll find it elsewhere.